Hendrix-CS/csci150/index.md

 ### Revising submitted work
 If a submitted assignment receives a **Partial** assessment and the student seeks a **Complete** assessment:
 * In most cases, detailed feedback will be provided with requirements necessary for a revision to be considered **Complete**.
-A deadline will also be established.
+A deadline will also be established -- typically a week after the assignment is returned.
 * If the student has any questions or is uncertain what those requirements are, they should schedule an office hour appointment.
 * Individual students can request extensions of their deadlines -- typically, unless the student has abused this throughout the semester, requests will be granted.
 * If the student submits revisions which meet the requirements by the deadline, the revised work will receive a **Complete** assessment.